Beatrix-30/Kultra-Mega-Stores-Order-Data-Analysis/README.md

 6. **Who are the most valuable customers, and what products or services do they typically purchase?**
    - Top Customer by Total Sales:
-     - Emily Phan purchased "Polycom ViewStation ISDN Videoconferencing Unit" with sales of $89,061.05.
+     - Emily Phan purchased "Polycom ViewStation ISDN Videoconferencing Unit" with total sales of $89,061.05.
-     - Jasper Cacioppo purchased "Polycom ViewStation ISDN Videoconferencing Unit" with sales of $45,923.76.
+     - Jasper Cacioppo purchased "Polycom ViewStation ISDN Videoconferencing Unit" with total sales of $45,923.76.
-     - Craig Carreira purchased Polycom ViewStation ISDN Videoconferencing Unit with sales of $41,343.21
+     - Craig Carreira purchased Polycom ViewStation ISDN Videoconferencing Unit with total sales of $41,343.21
-     - Clytie Kelty purchased Canon PC940 Copier with sales of $41,343.21 40780.52
+     - Clytie Kelty purchased Canon PC940 Copier with total sales of $40,780.52

-Clytie Kelty
-Dennis Kane
-Canon imageCLASS 2200 Advanced Copier
+     - Dennis Kane purchased Canon imageCLASS 2200 Advanced Copierwith total sales $33,367.85
-33367.85
-29884.60
-Canon Image Class D660 Copier
+     - Karen Carlisle purchased Canon Image Class D660 Copier with total sales of $29,884.60
-Karen Carlisle
-Steve Chapman
-Riverside Palais Royal Lawyers Bookcase, Royale Cherry Finish 29345.27
+     - Steve Chapman purchased Riverside Palais Royal Lawyers Bookcase with total sales of $29,345.27
-29186.49
-Hewlett-Packard Business Color Inkjet 3000 [N, DTN] Series Printers Nick Crebassa
+     - Nick Crebassa purchased Hewlett-Packard Business Color Inkjet 3000 [N, DTN] Series Printers with total sales of $29,186.49
-Parhena Norris
-Canon imageCLASS 2200 Advanced Copier
+     - Parhena Norris purchased Canon imageCLASS 2200 Advanced Copier with total sales of $28,761.52
-29186.49
-28761.52
-28664.52
-Hewlett Packard LaserJet 3310 Copier
+     - Deborah Brumfield purchased Hewlett Packard LaserJet 3310 Copier with total sales of $28,664.52
-Deborah Brumfield

 7. **Which small business customer had the highest sales?**
 The small business customer who had the highest sales was Dennis Kane with total sales of $75,967.59.